We really like Webflow.

 For example, if you’ve used Weglot to translate your site into French, Spanish, and Japanese, you’d want to add the following links:

-The same principle applies for any other language on that list—here it is again—into which you could potentially want to translate your website.
+The same principle applies for any other language on that list into which you could potentially want to translate your website.

 3. Update your imagery.